 Modern Slavery Statement

 East of England Ambulance Service NHS Trust (EEAST) provides Ambulance Services across East of England.
 The Trust serves around six million people in Bedfordshire, Hertfordshire, Essex, Norfolk, Suffolk, and Cambridgeshire.
 Like the other ambulance NHS trusts in England, EEAST provides a range of services, but are best known for the 999-emergency service.
-The Trusts annual turnover from continuing activities for 2022/23 was over £400 million.
-The Trust employs more than 5,000 staff and has about 1,200 volunteers working with us.
+The Trust’s annual turnover from continuing activities for 2024/25 was over £400 million.
+The Trust employs more than 6,000 staff and has approximately 1,000 volunteers collaborating with us.

 - Updating the Modern Slavery Statement each year.